Brookline/Greater Boston Community Center for the Arts (BCCA)

 | About the BCCA |

-This will provide positive options to inner city children and adults who will learn how to use their abilities and cultivate their talents with programs including music, film-making, visual arts, acting, world dance forms, martial arts, fitness, and art appreciation.
-Our collaboration with community outreach organizations will extend our ability to make a difference in the community by providing young people a safe place to learn and grow.
-Through guidance and positive reinforcement, we will support their needs to rise above challenges by utilizing creative outlets to express themselves in productive ways.
+Our main focus is to present opportunities for talented students to interact, learn, and be inspired by established artists as their mentors, in order to achieve their full artistic, intellectual, social, cultural, and physical potential.
+An ongoing collaboration with community outreach organizations extends our ability to make a difference in the community by providing young people safe places to learn and grow.
+Through guidance and positive reinforcement, we support their needs to rise above challenges by utilizing creative outlets to express themselves in productive ways.

-The Center will provide arts education, practice and performance facilities, instructor training and new teaching opportunities for artists and students.
-We will host community events and provide performance opportunities for emerging artists to showcase their progress and collaborate with established artists as role models.
+The art centers offer education, practice and performance facilities, instructor training and new teaching opportunities for artists and students.
+We host community events and provide performance opportunities for emerging talents to showcase their progress and collaborate with established artists as role models.

 Objectives